ynput/ayon-python-api/README.md

 Module support singleton connection which is using `AYON_SERVER_URL` and `AYON_TOKEN` environment variables as source for connection.
 The singleton connection is using `ServerAPI` object.
 There can be created multiple connection to different server at one time, for that purpose use `ServerAPIBase` object.

 ## TODOs
-- More clear what is difference in `ServerAPIBase` and `ServerAPI` (`server.py` and `server_api.py`) and better names
-    - `ServerAPI` was added primarily for desktop app which handle login and logout in a different way so the class should be maybe removed and `ServerAPIBase` should be renamed to `ServerAPI`
-    - find more suitable names of classes
-    - find more suitable name of objects (right now is used `connection` or `con`)
+- Find more suitable name of `ServerAPI` objects (right now is used `con` or `connection`)
+- Add all available CRUD operation on entities using REST
 - Add folder and task changes to operations
+- Enhance entity hub
-  - Entity hub should use operations to update folders and tasks
+  - Entity hub should use operations session to do changes
+  - Entity hub could also handle 'subset', 'version' and 'representation' entities
+  - Missing docstrings in EntityHub -> especially entity arguments are missing
+- Pass docstrings and arguments definitions from `ServerAPI` methods to global functions
+- Missing websockets connection